Judging the Judges: A Systematic Evaluation of Bias Mitigation Strategies in LLM-as-a-Judge Pipelines: Conclusion

 \subsubsection{Broader Impact Statement}

 LLM judges exhibit systematic biases that can distort model rankings.
-Style bias (0.76--0.92) could disadvantage models trained on corpora with less markdown-heavy text.
-The finding that models now show conciseness preferences rather than the expected verbosity bias highlights the dynamic nature of these biases: mitigations calibrated to past behavior may become counterproductive as training evolves.
-We release our framework and dataset to enable ongoing monitoring of these biases as the LLM evaluation ecosystem continues to develop.
+Style bias (0.10--0.76 baseline) could disadvantage models trained on corpora with less markdown-heavy text.
+Verbosity bias varies by model family rather than being uniform, which means mitigations calibrated to one provider may not transfer to another; this highlights the importance of model-specific bias auditing rather than relying on category-level assumptions.
+We release our framework, the 375-pair controlled dataset (with round-robin and position-mirrored extensions), and per-instance cached results to enable ongoing monitoring of these biases as the LLM evaluation ecosystem continues to develop.